 To ensure the additivity of the seasonally adjusted components to the seasonally adjusted aggregates, the seasonally adjusted series for the total securities issues are derived indirectly from the breakdowns by sector and maturity.
 A direct adjustment of the total is regularly carried out for monitoring purposes.
 The difference between direct and indirect estimates is generally negligible.
 The seasonal factors are re-estimated annually.

-No seasonal adjustment for quoted shares data are undertaken as no significant seasonal variation exists for these series.
+No seasonal adjustment for listed shares data is undertaken, as no significant seasonal variation exists for these series.

 According to the ESA 95, paragraph 5.22, some flexibility with respect to the maturity breakdown is permitted, i.e. in exceptional cases short-term securities have an original maturity of two years, such as for treasury bills with an original maturity period of 366 days.